About The Health Protocol

 What is biological age?

-A measure of how the body is actually aging, distinct from chronological age (the calendar).
-Two people of the same chronological age can have very different biological ages depending on the conditions of their lives.
-Biological age is responsive to inputs and can shift in either direction across years.
+Biological age is a measure of how the body is actually aging, distinct from chronological (calendar) age; two people of the same chronological age can have very different biological ages.
+It is estimated with epigenetic clocks (DNA-methylation patterns), functional markers (cardiovascular capacity, strength, gait speed), and composite biochemical markers.
+For daily practice, lived function (climbing stairs, tolerating effort, sleeping well) is the most useful indicator, and it can shift in either direction across years.

 Can I extend my lifespan?